Use R with BigQuery

 Open a JupyterLab notebook

-Select Open JupyterLab for the R instance that you want to open.
+Select the instance that you want to open.

-Select File -> New -> Notebook, and then select the R kernel.
+In JupyterLab, select File > New > Notebook, and then select the R kernel.

 Load the bigrquery R package

-In the notebook's first code cell, enter the following:
+In the notebook file's first code cell, enter the following code: